Healthdirect Free Australian health advice you can count on.

 • show signs of low-self esteem

+Dyslexia is often not picked up in the early years of school.
 High school aged children may have:

-• a reduced vocabulary
+• a limited vocabulary

 What causes dyslexia?

+Dyslexia is a neurological (brain) condition.
 Studies show that the brains of people with dyslexia work differently to people without dyslexia.

 When should I see my doctor?